 Of course, a shameless plug for the book that inspired this amazing list!

-Big Apple, Black Sand and the Midnight Sun (September 2014) is a collection of 15 essays penned across a 13,000-mile journey by one young man striving to discover how to live a meaningful life.
+Big Apple, Black Sand and the Midnight Sun (September 2014) is a collection of 15 essays penned across a 13,000-mile journey by me, striving to discover how to live a meaningful life.

 The Dark Zone of Lower Manhattan after super-storm Sandy.
 Flying cross-country into Boston during the Boston Marathon Bombings.
 Heartbreak and hilarity in Hawaii.
 Adventure in Iceland.
 And 13,000 miles of stories in between.